hyperledger/fabric/docs/source/tutorial/commercial_paper.md

 A MagnetoCorp administrator can interact with PaperNet using the `peer` CLI.
-However, the administrator needs to set certain environment variables in their command window to use the correct set of `peer` binaries, send commands to the address of the MagnetoCorp peer, and sign requests with the correct crypto material.
+However, the administrator needs to set certain environment variables in their command window to use the correct set of `peer` binaries, send commands to the address of the MagnetoCorp peer, and sign requests with the correct cryptographic material.

 You can use a script provided by the sample to set the environment variables in your command window.
 Run the following command in the `magnetocorp` directory: